-Learn how to make this delicious cauliflower rice to give your meals a low-carb spin or sneak some veggies into your kid’s diet.
+Learn how to make cauliflower rice to give your meals a low-carb spin or sneak some veggies into your kid’s diet.
 Seriously, they won’t know the difference!
 Serve it in your favorite rice based dish, eat it as a meal on it’s own, or cook up an extra large batch and freeze for a quick side on busy nights!

 You may have heard me talk about how my husband and I started the Ketogenic Diet back in April, and read a little bit about our crazy results within the first month.
 Well, we are still at it and I seriously have no idea why we didn’t start sooner!
 We both have so much more energy, have lost significant amounts of weight, and just feel better overall.
 I’ve even noticed my chronic headaches have really subsided.

 Now, don’t get me wrong, I still struggle every so often with sugar and carb cravings.
 When I used to get a sweets craving I would whip up a batch of sugar cookie bars, but now instead I snack on a handful of almonds, or make a keto mug cake.

 One thing my husband I have both missed is eating rice.
 I think I even miss rice over pasta–but not bread because that’s just crazy talk.

 Luckily we both love Cauliflower, and since Aldi is so close to our new home, I can stock up on it for fairly cheap.
 This cauliflower rice recipe is really very easy to make if you have a food processor or even a blender.
 It just takes a head of cauliflower, butter and salt and pepper.
 Really that’s it!